tenintech/ad-user-management-lab/README.md

 <img width="300" height="168" alt="Active Directory Img" src="https://github.com/user-attachments/assets/e9927977-2cd2-42b1-8398-85ac11f0b461" />

 <h1> Active Directory Deployment and User Management</h1>
+This lab is part of my hands-on IT support and cloud infrastructure training portfolio.
 <h2>Objective</h2>
 This project shows the installation of Active Directory on the Domain Server.
-It walks through the steps of joining the Virtual Machine to the domain, using Active Directory Uses and Computers (ADUC) to create an Organizatinal Unit, create users and practice log ins.
+It walks through the steps of joining the Virtual Machine to the domain, using Active Directory Users and Computers (ADUC) to create an Organizational Unit, create users and practice log ins.

 <h2>Technologies/Environments Used</h2>

-  - Microsoft Azure(Virtual Machines, Vitual Network)
+  - Microsoft Azure(Virtual Machines, Virtual Network)

        - Windows Server 2025 (Domain Controller)